hgrecco/pint/paper/paper.md

 NumPy ndarrays can be used as the numerical value of a quantity, and its methods and ufuncs are supported including automatic conversion of units.
 For example numpy.arccos(q) will require a dimensionless q and the units of the output quantity will be radian.

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations. [https://matplotlib.org/stable/] Pint supports matplotlib's unit API, which automatically labels plot axes with units and converts plotted data to consitent units.

-The uncertainties package takes the pain and complexity out of uncertainty calculations. [https://github.com/lmfit/uncertainties] Pint provides `Measurement` objects to propogate units and uncertainty in calculations.
+The uncertainties package takes the pain and complexity out of uncertainty calculations. [@uncertainties] Pint provides `Measurement` objects to propogate units and uncertainty in calculations.

 ### Integrations for pandas and Xarray

-pint-pandas [https://github.com/hgrecco/pint-pandas] provides integration with pandas, 'a fast, powerful, flexible and easy to use open source data analysis and manipulation tool' [pandas.pydata.org] and pint-xarray[https://github.com/xarray-contrib/pint-xarray/] provides integration with xarray, which 'makes working with labelled multi-dimensional arrays in Python simple, efficient, and fun!' [https://docs.xarray.dev/en/stable/]
+pint-pandas [@pint_pandas] provides integration with pandas, 'a fast, powerful, flexible and easy to use open source data analysis and manipulation tool' [pandas.pydata.org] and pint-xarray[@pint_xarray] provides integration with xarray, which 'makes working with labelled multi-dimensional arrays in Python simple, efficient, and fun!' [https://docs.xarray.dev/en/stable/]

 ### Contexts